Pinterest shows 1.8x ROAS.

 Upload your GA4 CSV and get causal inference analysis in minutes.
 Measures incremental sales: Revenue with Pinterest - Revenue without Pinterest.
 If Pinterest drives consideration that feeds Meta/Google conversions 7-14 days later, cutting it collapses the funnel.
 If Pinterest steals credit, cutting saves money.
 95% accuracy.

-What's the difference between correlation and causality in fashion marketing?
+What is the difference between correlation and causality in fashion marketing attribution?

 Correlation: Meta had the last click, so it gets 100% credit (wrong).
 Causality: Pinterest created consideration → Instagram drove engagement → Meta converted (right).
 Causal analysis shows which channels drive incremental sales.
 Traditional attribution measures correlation.
 Behavioral intelligence measures causality.